JoyIbe/Durv-Stores-Sales-Analysis/README.md

-# Durv Stores Sales Analysis Project Using Power BI built-in tools.
+# Analysis of Sales, Customer and Product Performance for Durv Stores

 ## Table of Contents
 - [Overview](#overview)